Hiding Out: Soundtrack

-Four songs from the film's soundtrack entered the record charts in the United States: "Crying" by Roy Orbison (re-recorded as a duet with k.d. lang); "Live My Life" by Boy George; "Catch Me (I'm Falling)" by Pretty Poison, which went top ten in the US and also topped the Billboard Hot Dance Club Play chart in September 1987; and the top-20 U.S. hit "You Don't Know" by Scarlett and Black.
+Four songs from the film's soundtrack entered the record charts in the United States: "Crying" by Roy Orbison (re-recorded as a duet with k.d. lang (Note: Lang much later wrote about the experience of recording Crying with Orbison in The Immortals - The Greatest Artists of All Time: 37) Roy Orbison, from Rolling Stone magazine)); "Live My Life" by Boy George; "Catch Me (I'm Falling)" by Pretty Poison, which went top ten in the US and also topped the Billboard Hot Dance Club Play chart in September 1987; and the top-20 U.S. hit "You Don't Know" by Scarlett and Black.
 The UK hit "Seattle" by Public Image Ltd. was also recorded in 1987 and featured in the film.

+Album

+Virgin Records America released a soundtrack album in 1987 on LP, cassette and CD.